 This is no contradiction.
 It makes perfect sense when you follow a proven system of investing that has made money consistently in every kind of market.

-You can try this system with an introductory subscription to The Successful Investor for one full year (12 issues) at our lowest possible rate.
+You can try this system with an introductory subscription to The Successful Investor for one full year (12 issues).
 I will also send you 6 Special Bonus Reports FREE—including my exclusive Investor’s Guide.
-In a moment, I’ll tell you how you can take advantage of this special offer and save $50.00—and more.

 But first, let me give you a specific example of how we go about making the successful stock recommendations our readers receive in The Successful Investor.

 Winning stocks that go on a surge are not always lesser-known up-and-coming companies.
 They can just as easily be well-established stocks that have receded or have hidden value that the markets have not yet fully recognized.
 Or both.

 Both of these things were true for our #1 Canadian Stock for 2012, CP Rail (Toronto symbol CP).
 It had faced certain setbacks, not all of its own making (weather, for instance) but it also held a deep fund of hidden value in its vast rail networks and property holdings.
 Yet it was getting what we perceived to be the wrong kind of attention, as we wrote in a special report:

 “Some might complain that CP Rail spent more than its fair share of time in the glare of the media in 2012.
 But this is not the limelight we worry about: negative headlines bring out the strengths in good companies and expose the weaknesses in bad companies.
 It is the fulsome praise and heightened expectations heaped on a stock by brokers and media that can lead to trouble.
 If those expectations are not met, the downturn can be brutal.
 If anything, many broker/media sources have underrated CP Rail and its growth potential over time.
 We do not.”